AMWA-TV/is-13/docs/Interoperability - IS-04.md

 As shown above the API version is included in the `type`, and in the `href`.
 Further service endpoints for the Read/Write Node API MAY be advertised for Nodes which support multiple versions simultaneously, or have multiple network interfaces.

-## Resource IDs
+## Consistent Resources

-The UUIDs used to advertise resources in the Read/Write Node API MUST match those used in a corresponding IS-04 implementation.
+When used in conjunction with IS-04, the UUIDs of [Resources](Overview.md#resources) in the Read/Write Node API MUST match those in the corresponding IS-04 Node API.
-The properties of the resources in the Read/Write Node API MUST also match the corresponding IS-04 properties.
+The [Core Resource Properties](Overview.md#core-resource-properties) of the resources in the Read/Write Node API MUST also match the corresponding IS-04 properties.

 ## Version Increments